 Classification of AI by Capabilities

-We can categorize AI systems based on their capability to achieve tasks and automatically learn and adapt to new challenges once they emerge.
+We can categorize AI systems based on their ability to perform tasks and to automatically learn and adapt to new challenges as they emerge.
 This categorization answers the question: How intelligent is the AI, and how broadly can it apply its knowledge?

 Narrow AI (Artificial Narrow Intelligence – ANI / Weak AI)